sysdiglabs/security-playground/README.md

 ![last commit](https://flat.badgen.net/github/last-commit/sysdiglabs/security-playground?icon=github) ![licence](https://flat.badgen.net/github/license/sysdiglabs/security-playground) ![docker pulls](https://flat.badgen.net/docker/pulls/sysdiglabs/security-playground?icon=docker)

-The security playground is a HTTP web server to simulate security breaches in run time.
+The security playground is an HTTP web server to simulate security breaches.
+It allows you to read, write, and execute commands in a containerized environment.

 ## Installation

-Use the docker image to deploy it in your Kubernetes cluster or locally in a container.
+Deploy the docker image in your environment.

 ```bash
 $ docker run --rm -p 8080:8080 sysdiglabs/security-playground
 ```

+Setup the health check to the `/health` endpoint if required.

 ## Usage